joelburget/journal/journal/january_15_2012.md

 > interface that expects tasklets but you have no need to suspend -- there's no
 > need to insert a dummy yield in order to make the tasklet into a generator.

-The `Future` constructor takes an optional second argument, `info`, describing the purpose of the future.
+The `Future` constructor takes an optional argument, `info`, describing the purpose of the future.

 These two are not equivalent, though I'm not sure exactly how they differ:

     # option 1
     @ndb.tasklet
     def get_feedback():